ordina-jworks/ordina-jworks.github.io/_posts/2020-09-14-Introduction-to-API-Management.md

     This is used to allow access to an API only during certain times.
 6. Quota’s
     * Rate limiting
-    	* Enforces rate configurable request limits on an API.
+    	* Enables to set a rate-configurable limit to requests on an API.
     	If your API becomes overloaded, its performance will suffer, and all customers will be impacted.
         Rate limiting (also called throttling) ensures that a single user cannot intentionally or unintentionally overwhelm an API with too many requests.
     	In case throttling kicks in, the user will receive a response status code 429 (meaning "Too Many Requests").